Promignis/imapSmtp/Specs.md

     address<bson> //Address id
     subject<string> // cleaned thread subject. ie prefixes like Re: and Fwd: are cleaned before storing referenceIds<[string]> // array of reference-id message headers of the messages that belong to the thread.
-This is used to decide if an incoming message should be added to an existing thread participents<[string]> // array of email addresses of all the participents in the thread created_at<int64:unix timestamp>
+This is used to decide if an incoming message should be added to an existing thread created_at<int64:unix timestamp>
     updated_at<int64:unix timestamp>
 }